amarkmcconn/Week-3-Project/README.md

 ## Setup/Installation Requirements
 * _Fork this repository by clicking the fork button located near the top right-hand corner of your web brower_
 * _Rename this repository to whatever suits your fancy.
 Open up the repository you just forked.
 Click settings and the first option will be available to rename it!_
 * _Clone the repository to your computer.
-Right-click on your desktop and click bash here and confirm you are in the desktop directory. use $ git clone https://github.com/amarkmcconn/Week-3-Project._
+Right-click on your desktop and click git bash here and confirm you are in the desktop directory. use $ git clone https://github.com/amarkmcconn/Week-3-Project._
 * _After cloning the repository to your desktop.
 It will appear on your desktop as a folder named Week_3_Project.
 Click on the folder and you will have access to the whole project folder._
 * _After opening the Week-3-Project folder, it will contain all the files associated for this project._